awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 ------
 #### [ Unregistered Devices \(6\) ]

-For devices not registered as things in the registry, the following policy grants permission to connect to using client IDs `client1`, `client2`, `client3`, and to subscribe to a topic prefixed by the client ID, followed by `room`, followed by any string\. \(It is expected that these topics are, for example, `client1/room1`, `client1/room2`, and so on\):
+For devices not registered as things in the AWS IoT Core registry, the following policy grants permission to connect to AWS IoT Core using client IDs `client1`, `client2`, `client3`, and to subscribe to a topic prefixed by the client ID, followed by `room`, followed by any string\. \(It is expected that these topics are, for example, `client1/room1`, `client1/room2`, and so on\):

 ```
 {